verana-labs/verifiable-trust-vpr-spec/spec.md

 - `country` (string) (*mandatory*) MUST be a valid alpha-2 code (ISO 3166).

 :::note
-A holder CAN directly connect to the DID DTS of an issuer in order to get issued a credential.
+A holder CAN directly connect to the DID VS of an issuer in order to get issued a credential.
 It's up to the issuer to decide if running the validation process is REQUIRED or not.
 :::

 ###### [MOD-V-MSG-1-2-2] Create New Validation permission checks